bioinf-jku/librfn-python/README.md

 # Installation

-1. (optional) Adjust the Makefile to your needs
+1. (optional) Adjust the Makefile to your needs under the `librfn` folder
 2. Type `make` to start the building process
 3. To use the python wrapper, just copy `rfn.py` and `librfn.so` into your  working directory.